 Collect Rain Water and Morning Dew

-Rain water is the freshest water in the wilderness.
-As soon as it begins to rain, go and set out as many clean containers that you can.
-If you have plastic bags, a raincoat, or tarp you can create a small lake.
-Simply dig a shallow hole and place your bags, raincoat or tarp inside, and proceed to collect the water.
+Rainwater is the freshest water in the wilderness.
+As soon as it begins to rain, go and set out as many clean containers as you can.
+If you have plastic bags, a raincoat, or a tarp you can create a small lake.
+Simply dig a shallow hole and place your bags, raincoat, or tarp inside, and proceed to collect the water.

 As for the morning dew, unless you are plant savvy, it might not be wise to go and lick it off leaves or branches.
 Many plants are poisonous and to do so could make you seriously ill.
 Instead, look for morning dew on grassy areas or rocks.
 Take a T-shirt, or other absorbent material, and begin to wipe up the dew.
 Once the fabric is filled, wring it into a container.

 Unless it’s frozen sea water, snow and ice are an excellent choice to stay hydrated.
 However, keep in mind not to eat the snow or ice without first warming it, as it can dangerously lower your body temperature and put you at risk of hypothermia.

 Solar stills are a great way to source water, and if you have the supplies, you can make one.
 First, remember that since you’ll be digging a hole, perform this activity at dusk or early dawn.